Why visit Xochimilco in Mexico?

 • The premium tour includes skip-the-line museum access, small group boat tours, and even a private guide, making it smoother and more intimate.

-• Trajinera party tours with alcohol and music are strictly for adults 18 and over.
+• Trajinera party tours with crafted beverages and music are strictly for adults 18 and over.
 If you’re traveling with kids or looking for a quieter ride, go for family-friendly trajinera options.

-• Frida Kahlo Museum is one of the most popular museums in Mexico City, and it’s shut every Monday.
+• Frida Kahlo Museum is one of the most popular museums in Mexico City.
 If your itinerary includes Casa Azul, plan accordingly and book your tickets well in advance—entry slots sell out fast, especially on weekends and holidays.

 Xochimilco tour options